By Michael R. Jackson, Shareholder

 How does this complex, mixed legal system substantively affect lawsuits in the United States?
 An individual with experiences from a European or civil law legal system may have certain expectations or assumptions as to how the process works, but things can be quite different in the United States.
 Here are a few, but by no means all, such differences:

-- Jury trials.
-One aspect of our legal system, in all 50 states within the United States and in federal courts, is the trial by jury; though, it is not mandated in all cases.
-Not every claim is brought to a jury trial.
+One aspect of our legal system, in all 50 states within the United States and in federal courts, is the trial by jury; though, it is not mandated.
+Not every claim is brought to a jury trial, i.e., if one of the parties chooses a jury trial, the trial will proceed before a jury.
 For example, sometimes you may not want a jury because the lawsuit is quicker and simpler that way, and less expensive.
-On the other hand, you may want to demand one, because of who the parties involved may be, or because you are worried about getting a fair result from a certain court.
+On the other hand, you may want to demand one, because of the nature of the claims, who the parties involved may be, or because you are worried about getting a fair result from a certain court.

 We at Jackson Law International, take pride in making the effort to advise individuals from other countries on their rights, remedies, and potential recoveries for claims which must be brought within the United States legal system.
 We strive to explain any legal particularities to our clients, and relate them in terms with which they may be familiar.